P-p-H-d/mlib/README.md

 NOTE: The user code can not perform a return or a goto outside the {}
 otherwise the clear code of the object won't be called .
+However, you can use the break instruction to quit the block.

 #### Memory functions